SteveWillowby/Order_and_Chaos/Readme.md

 You can find a PDF manual describing the use of this repository's code inside the `documentation` folder.

-For a full theoretical description of `SCHENO`, see the dissertation located [here](https://www.proquest.com/docview/2916028057).
+For a full theoretical description of `SCHENO`, see the paper located [here](http://arxiv.org/abs/2404.13489).

 ### `SCHENO_score`